Updated – May 2026

 Regulatory Convergence

-Despite industry-specific rules, regulators increasingly agree on core AI principles: transparency in AI use, human oversight of significant decisions, robust data protection, and auditable decision processes.
-Meeting these principles positions organizations for compliance across regulatory frameworks.
+Despite industry-specific rules, regulators increasingly agree on core AI agent principles: transparency in AI use, human oversight of consequential decisions, robust data protection, and auditable decision processes.
+Meeting these principles - the same five NIST AI RMF and the EU AI Act emphasize - positions organizations for compliance across nearly any regulatory framework.

 Building AI agents for regulated industries requires architectural decisions that embed compliance into the system design, not bolt it on afterward.